A homological approach to chromatic complexity of algebraic K-theory: Introduction

 \subsection{Outline}

-In Section \ref{Sec:Thom}, we recall the construction and basic properties of the spectra $y(n)$.
-We compute vanishing of Morava K-theory of $y(n)$ using Margolis homology and the localized Adams spectral sequence.
-We also construct Thom spectra $z(n)$ which are integral analogs of $y(n)$, i.e. they are spectra which interpolate between $S$ and $H\z$.
-We show that the spectra $z(n)$ have a self map $v_n$ and, again using Margolis homology, we compute vanishing of Morava K-theory of $z(n)$ and the cofiber $z(n)/v_n$ of this self map.
-We believe that the spectra $z(n)$ are of independent interest.
-In Section \ref{Sec:THH}, we analyze the B{\"o}kstedt spectral sequence converging to the mod two homology of $THH(y(n))$.
-We also prove a key technical proposition (Proposition \ref{Prop:ymapF}) about the map $H_*(THH(y(n)))\to H_*(THH(H\mathbb{F}_2))$ which we use in subsequent sections.
-In Section \ref{Sec:TP}, we analyze the topological periodic cyclic homology $TP(y(n)) := THH(y(n))^{t\bT}$.
-The key tool is the \emph{homological} Tate spectral sequence of Bruner-Rognes \cite{BR05}.
-In Section \ref{Sec:TCm}, we carry out a similar analysis for topological negative cyclic homology $TC^-(y(n)) := THH(y(n))^{h\bT}$.
-In Section \ref{Sec:K}, we study the topological cyclic homology $TC(y(n))$ and algebraic K-theory $K(y(n))$.
+In Section~\ref{Sec:Thom}, we recall the construction and basic properties of the spectra~$y(n)$.
+We show the vanishing of certain Morava K-theory of $y(n)$ using Margolis homology and the localized Adams spectral sequence.
+We also construct Thom spectra~$z(n)$ which are integral analogs of $y(n)$, i.e. they are spectra which interpolate between the sphere spectrum~$\mathbb{S}$ and the integral Eilenberg--MacLane spectrum~$H\z$.
+We show that the spectra~$z(n)$ have a self-map~$v_n$ and, again using Margolis homology, we compute vanishing of Morava K-theory of $z(n)$ and the cofiber~$z(n)/v_n$ of this self-map.
+We believe that the spectra~$z(n)$ are of independent interest, for example see~\cite{Dev24,LMMT24}.

+In Section~\ref{Sec:THH}, we analyze the B{\"o}kstedt spectral sequence converging to the mod two homology of $\THH(y(n))$.
+We also prove a key technical proposition (Proposition~\ref{Prop:ymapF}) about the map~$H_*(\THH(y(n)))\to H_*(\THH(H\mathbb{F}_2))$ which we use in subsequent sections.

+In Section~\ref{Sec:TP}, we analyze the topological periodic cyclic homology $\TP(y(n)) := \THH(y(n))^{t\bT}$.
+The key tool is the \emph{homological} Tate spectral sequence constructed by Bruner--Rognes~\cite{BR05}.
+In Section~\ref{Sec:TCm}, we carry out a similar analysis for topological negative cyclic homology $\TC^-(y(n)) := \THH(y(n))^{h\bT}$.

+In Section~\ref{Sec:MR}, we prove the main theorem.
+Our proof uses a new spectral sequence, the \emph{inverse limit May--Ravenel spectral sequence}, to resolve hidden extensions which arise in the study of continuous homology using the homological Tate spectral sequence and the homological homotopy fixed point spectral sequence (cf.~Remark~\ref{hidden-extensions}).